-In any real problem of continuous motion, the distance traveled will be represented by a "continuous function" of the time traveled, because we always treat time as continuous.
+In any real problem of continuous motion, the distance traveled will be represented as a "continuous function" of the time traveled because we always treat time as continuous.
 Therefore, we must investigate what we mean by a continuous function.

 A continuous function

 In the previous Lesson, we saw that the limit of a polynomial as x approaches any value c, is simply the value of the polynomial at x = c.